K8Trust/traefikwsbalancer/README.md

 The diagram illustrates the flow of WebSocket connections through the balancer:
 1. Clients connect to Traefik via WebSocket
-2. The balancer middleware selects the service with the lowest connection count
+2. The balancer middleware identifies all pods behind the service
-3. Connection metrics are collected from all services
+3. Connection metrics are collected from individual pods
-4. Pod discovery mechanisms find all pods behind each service
-5. IP scanning allows finding pods across different subnets
+4. The pod with the lowest connection count is selected
+5. Traffic is routed directly to the selected pod's IP address

+> **Note**: If your browser or viewer doesn't support SVG, you can view the [PNG version of the diagram](diagram.png) instead.

 ## Production Deployment